• Skip to primary navigation

 Additive Manufacturing

-Hobby 3-D printing is the first thing that comes to mind when additive manufacturing is mentioned.
-However, this technology has increasingly played a role in aerospace engineering.
-From rapid prototyping to the manufacturing of complex shapes that better optimize strength and aerodynamics, additive manufacturing will likely be an important part of this industry in coming years.
-Courses in additive manufacturing will likely teach students about the benefits and limits of this technology, along with 3-D printing methods and workflow.
+From rapid prototyping to the manufacturing of complex shapes that better optimize strength and aerodynamics, additive manufacturing will likely be an important part of this industry in the coming years.

 Aircraft Propulsion